lextm/jekyll-theme-chirpy/_posts/2013-9-7-how-to-root-htc-sensation-xe-ics.md

 Copy the above .img file we downloaded to the SDK folder, and rename it to recovery.img.

-Now let’s go to the phone.
+Now let's go to the phone.
 Boot the phone to Bootloader by holding the volume down button and pressing the power button.
 After a few seconds your phone will boot into a screen that gives you several options, including fastboot and recovery.
 Choose fastboot.

 Connect the phone to your PC via USB cable.